 The Mentorship Programme

-I have been teaching ceramics in both the formal and informal sector for a number of years, and with the closure of most of the local academic ceramic programmes there is a definite need to explore aspects of students’ work that once a week classes are not able to.
+I have been teaching ceramics in both the formal and informal sector for over forty five years, and with the closure of most of the local academic ceramic programmes there is a definite need to explore aspects of students’ work that once a week classes are not able to.
 It is out of seeing this need that my Mentorship programme was born.
-Now in my sixth year of running ‘The Mentorship Programme’ I can honestly say that I am astounded by watching the transformation that occurs in the participants and their work.
+Now in my seventh year of running ‘The Mentorship Programme’ I can honestly say that I am astounded by watching the transformation that occurs in the participants and their work.

 I consider one of the most exciting aspects of the journey of any creative is the ability to discover one’s ‘voice’.
 Finding this is probably the major focus of my Mentorship Programme.
 How do I address this?
 Over the years that I have been presenting this programme I have found one of the most difficult things for participants to do is to talk about their own work, and to define what it is they want to achieve with their work.
-By discussing the work presented to the group and encouraging participants to talk about their work they begin to focus on what it is they want to achieve and so begins a journey that for many has never been considered.
+By discussing the work presented to the group and encouraging participants to discuss their work they begin to focus on what it is they want to achieve and so begins a journey of engagement that for many has never been considered.

 Presented in three hour sessions, held once a month over a period of 6 months, we meet at specified times to discuss, debate and critique whatever work has been carried out between these sessions.